 Teranishi, of IQ360, has a different way of putting it.
 Doing business in Hawaii “may take us longer, but we do it in a way that doesn’t make people feel compromised, or less than.”

 It’s not only your clients and business partners you run into everywhere.
 The state’s small size means that you’ll also cross paths routinely with, say, the governor.
 “There’s much more proximity to people in positions of power.
 If you look at the top 25 CEOs, you see them all the time in their boroboro clothes.
 You see them without makeup,” jokes Teranishi.
 “And I think it’s weird that I see Governor Abercrombie so often.
 When I was living in California, I never saw the senators.
 I see ours at Zippy’s.”

 It makes for a less stratified society, she continues; it’s hard to be an “all high-makamaka person, tromping on the little people,” when they are going to catch you making your 6 a.m. run to get coffee.

 Lawmakers are not only unusually visible, but unusually accessible, adds Virginia Pressler, executive VP for Hawaii Pacific Health.
 “In most (other) places, I hear, ‘Oh, I can’t get in to see my legislator.’
 In Hawaii, they’re open door.”

 Abercrombie says that when you’re accessible, it also “increases accountability, because things generally move from the abstract into the three dimensional.”
 HTA’s McCartney gives a real-world example: “If I give a (business) referral and it doesn’t quite work out, I can expect a call from my friend: ‘Wow, I thought you said this place was good, but not good.’
 Now I feel an obligation, and I’ve got to go fix it.”

 “In Hawaii,” Corby says, “if you do not operate with integrity, it will bite you in the ass.
-This is too small of
+This is too small of an island.”

 The New Economy